 For 2020, we hope the 2019 experience plus the recommendation above for minimizing NILs will reduce the average NIL rate.
 Accordingly, we've moved the NIL rate half-way between the two extremes.
 Note that the CQ WW CW/SSB/RTTY contest rules all have had the two times NIL penalty for many years now (three times QSO point value deducted).

 Q: What are the proper audio settings for the FT mode?

-First, set the audio drive level for zero ALC reading or minimum ALC for those radios that specify minimal ALC is appropriate for digital audio modes.
+First, set the audio drive level for or minimum ALC for those radios that specify minimal ALC is appropriate for digital audio modes.
 For example, the Elecraft K3/K3s manual says to set the MIC level for 5-7 bars of ALC as recommended for SSB.
 But, digital audio mode operators recommend 3 bars of ALC.